Tight tradeoff relation and optimal measurement for multiparameter quantum estimation: Examples

 here

 with

 In the classical case, pulses with multiple separable photons are sent and detected.
-In the quantum case, entangled bi-photon states can be used where one photon acts as the signal which is sent to the target, and the other photon is kept at the station as the reference.
+In the quantum case, entangled biphoton states can be used, as shown in Fig. \ref{fig:radar}(b), where one photon acts as the signal which is sent to the target, and the other photon is kept at the station as the reference.
 In the frequency domain, the two-photon state, which can be generated via the spontaneous parametric down-conversion, can be described as

 where \begin{widetext}